ironsource-arc/marbles/README.md

 We have found ```HMap``` to be useful in the following ways:

-- As an extensible record.
+- As an extensible record

-    ```HMap``` can be much more flexible then using case classes for holding data,
+    ```HMap```s can be much more flexible than using case classes for holding data,
     because extending them does not change their interface.
     They are also more flexible than traits,
-    because trait composition cannot occur dynamically in runtime.
+    because trait composition cannot occur dynamically at runtime.
     Singleton objects can be used as keys.

 - As a map between generic types

     For example, if we want to map from ```A[T]``` to ```B[T]``` in a type safe way
-    (can't do that with a regular map without).
+    (can't do that with a regular map).

-- As a type "switch".
+- As a type "switch"

     Generics allow the same code to work across many types.
     Shapeless ```Poly``` can be used to have different code for each type,